MikhailMamayeu/credit-report.web-container.poc/README.md

 - Get [`mkcert`](https://github.com/FiloSottile/mkcert) on your machine

-- Create a new local CA by executing the following command:
+- Create a new local CA by executing the following command

 ```
 mkcert -install
 ```

-- Generate a self-signed certificate for `credit-report-web-container-poc.dev.ctmers.io` by running the below command from **the root of the project**:
+- Generate a self-signed certificate for `credit-report-web-container-poc.dev.ctmers.io` by running the below command from **the root of the project**

 ```
 mkcert credit-report-web-container-poc.dev.ctmers.io